Top 7 websites to find Freelance Coding jobs

 2. Freelance marketplaces

 Pure freelance marketplaces share similarities with traditional job boards.
 Their users can browse lists of jobs posted by companies on the platform, and apply to the ones they like.
-However, unlike job boards, freelance marketplaces typically work on a bidding system; i.e., freelancers are required to submit ‘bids’ (quotes) to the employer stating their rates.
+However, unlike job boards, freelance marketplaces typically work on a bidding system; i.e., freelancers are required to submit ‘bids’ (quotes) to the employer stating their rates to find freelance jobs online.

 The employer can then evaluate freelancers who’ve bid on the project and select the right candidate.
 Typically, the freelancer who has bid the lowest amount has the highest chance of converting the job.